chang111/dvc.org/static/docs/commands-reference/status.md

 * `-c`, `--cloud` enables comparison against a remote cache.
 If no `--remote` option has been given, DVC will compare against the default remote cache.
   Otherwise the comparison will be against the remote specified in the `--remote` option.
-Using `--cloud` enables the remaining options.

 * `-r REMOTE`, `--remote REMOTE` specifies which remote cache (see `dvc remote list`) to compare against.
 The argument, `REMOTE`, is a remote name defined using the `dvc remote` command.
-Applies only if `--cloud` is specified.
+Implies `--cloud`.

 * `-a`, `--all-branches` compares cache content against all git branches.
   Instead of checking just the currently checked out workspace, it checks against all other branches of this workspace.
 The corresponding branches are shown in the status output.
-Applies only if `--cloud` is specified.
+Applies only if `--cloud` or a remote is specified.

 * `-T`, `--all-tags`  compares cache content against all git tags.
 Both the `--all-branches` and `--all-tags` options cause DVC to check more than just the currently checked out workspace.
 The corresponding tags are shown in the status output.
-Applies only if `--cloud` is specified.
+Applies only if `--cloud` or a remote is specified.

 * `--show-checksums`  shows the DVC checksum for the file, rather than the file name.
 Applies only if `--cloud` is specified.

 * `-j JOBS`, `--jobs JOBS` specifies the number of jobs DVC can use to retrieve information from remote servers.
-This only applies when the `--cloud` option is used.
+This only applies when the `--cloud` option is used or a remote is given.

 ## Example: Simple usage